ngParty/ng-metadata/docs/recipes/factory.md

 Factory is some function that returns something ( most of the time it should return always something else ).

-In angular 1. we can create reusable factories via `ngModule.factory`, this is not recommended with ng-metadata.
+In angular 1. we can create reusable factories via `angular.module.factory`, this is not recommended with ng-metadata.

 Instead use provide map literal: